karlyndiary/Restaurant-Ratings-Analysis/README.md

 ### Pre-Processing
 - Remove blanks
-- make the first row a header
+- Make the first row a header for
+- Calculated fields
 #### Age Group
 ```
 AgeGroup =